Asad-Meraj/readme.jmetr/README.md

 Press the Run button (Ctrl + R) on the Toolbar to start the software testing process.
 You will see the test result display on Graph in the real time.

 ## Part 2.
 Case study

+#### Find a software/lib that uses the testing tool (YTT = Your Testing Tool)

+Bonobo (bonobolabs.com)

+#### What is the purpose of the sw/lib, i.e. what does it aim to do for users/developers?

+They strategise, design and build digital products.
+They’re a small team with a Venn-diagram of skills who work hard and love what they do.
+Their aim is to make remarkable things and They’ve surrounded themselves with hand-picked partners from around the world who are the best in their field.

+#### What are the key technologies used to develop the lib?

+I have been working on finding this information

+#### What kind of automated testing tools are used to test the sw/lib (including but possibly more than YTT) and what are their key features?

+The automated testing tools used are Badboys.
+They haven't mentioned detailed approach on this.
+The key feature for this is that it record actions that user wants to perform testing on and are exported directly to Jmeter.

+#### Which features of the automated testing tools are currently used by the test suite

+First JMeter can be integrated into selenium using the plugins, So Selenium you can use as a automation tool for your testing needs.
+But let me tell you the why selenium is better and why you should not select only JMeter.

+The Apache JMeter is pure Java open source software, designed to load test functional behavior and measure performance.
+You can use JMeter to analyze and measure the performance of web application or variety of services.
+JMeter originally is used for testing Web or FTP application.
+It supports many testing strategies such as Load Testing, Distributed Testing, and Functional Testing

+#### Which features of the automated testing tools are Not currently used by the test suite
+This only uses the features for Load Testing, Distributed Testing, Performance and Functional Testing.
+It does not support any other kind of testing other than these.

+## Part 3
+#### I have not received my answers from the respective testers and still following up to hear from them.